Madlumi/simple-images-to-pdf-for-kindle/README.md

 # simple-images-to-pdf-for-kindle
-Manga images usually too big to use on kindle, script make them manageble size for me old kindle, also make them pdf's just to be nice to the ol' machine

-The file goal is 800x600 black and white image with 80% jpeg compression.
+Manga pages are usually too large to use on my old kindle.
+This script compresses them so they will fit and be more manageble by reducing resolution, doing jpg compression and making it black and white.

+The script has input support for:  .png and .jpg
+The script has output support for: .pdf and .cbz